 The CTA is frequently found liable for injuries to CTA passengers because of bus crashes, el train derailments and sudden stops.
 Dropping off bus passengers into hazards such as pot holes or broken concrete is also a problem.

 Negligence claims can also be made against the CTA for Chicago accidents and injuries resulting from bus crashes with other vehicles, pedestrians being run over by CTA buses and trains, el trains striking vehicles, falls on CTA property and Chicago commuter train derailment.

-Because of these short time limitations and the technical requirements of the CTA notice of claim, it is strongly recommended that people with serious injuries contact an experienced Illinois accident attorney such as the bus and el train accident lawyers at the Law Offices of Barry G. Doyle, P.C.
+The statute of limitations for cases involving the CTA is only one year from the date of accident.
+Because of these short time limitations, it is strongly recommended that people with serious injuries contact an experienced Illinois accident attorney such as the bus and el train accident lawyers at the Law Offices of Barry G. Doyle, P.C.